FAA FAR 77 (Aviation)

 • The Input Runway Features parameter must be z-enabled.

-• The options you specify for the High Runway End Classification and Low Runway End Classification parameters will automatically populate most of the surface parameters.
+• The values you specify for the High Runway End Classification and Low Runway End Classification parameters will automatically populate most of the surface parameters.

 • This tool creates the OIS in an existing polygon or multipatch feature class.
 The OIS can also be generated in an existing polygon shapefile.
 If a feature class is used as the Target OIS Features parameter value, it must include a vertical spatial reference.